WASP SAS: Structuring data for continuous processing and ML systems

 This page is only available in english

-Associate professor in the Networks and Systems division, Department of Computer Science and Engineering,
+Associate professor in the Computer and Network Systems division, Department of Computer Science and Engineering,

 Earlier with the Max-Planck Inst. for Computer Science, Saarbruecken and CWI, Amsterdam, Ph.D. degree from the Computer Science and Informatics Dept., Patras Un..
 Member of Network of National...

-PhD Student, Networks and Systems division, Department of Computer Science and Engineering.
+PhD Student, Compuer and Network Systems division, Department of Computer Science and Engineering.

 More details on personal website vincenzogulisano.com

-Professor, division of Networks and Systems, Department of Computer Science and Engineering.
+Professor, division of Computer and Network Systems, Department of Computer Science and Engineering.